Anpirtoline

 Anpirtoline (INN; developmental code name D-16949), also known as 2-chloro-6-piperidin-4-ylsulfanylpyridine, is a serotonin receptor modulator which was under development for the treatment of major depressive disorder (MDD) and pain but was never marketed.

+Pharmacology

+Pharmacodynamics

 It is a serotonin 5-HT_{1B} and 5-HT_{1D} receptor agonist, a serotonin 5-HT_{1A} receptor ligand, a serotonin 5-HT_{3} receptor antagonist, and also binds to the serotonin 5-HT_{2} receptors with weak affinity.
 However, it acts preferentially as a serotonin 5-HT_{1B} receptor agonist and is sometimes described as being selective in this action.
 It causes a decrease in serotonin synthesis and a reduction in aggressive behavior.

-Anpirtoline is a synthetic compound.
-Anpirtoline hydrochloride appears as a white solid and is soluble in water.
-Being synthetic, the compound can be purchased from suppliers.